slugrustle/voltage_divider/README.md

 ## License

-voltage\_divider.html contains the function download_csv()
+voltage\_divider.html contains the functions download_csv() and download_xlsx(),
-which is modified from [this Stack Overflow post](https://stackoverflow.com/a/33542499) and is therefore distributed under the
+which are modified from [this Stack Overflow post](https://stackoverflow.com/a/33542499) and are therefore distributed under the
 [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).

 The remainder of the voltage\_divider project is distributed under the